-The subject property is within the M-X-T Zone and, more specifically, the Manokeek mixed-use project approved with CSP-99050.
+The subject property is within the Manokeek mixed-use project approved with CSP-99050.
 The development will provide additional residential units to the existing Signature Club, which is currently under construction, and the Manokeek Village Shopping Center is a major commercial hub within walking distance.
-The DSP provides high-quality residential development near the major interchange of MD 210 and MD 228, on land designated for mixed use with a commercial component with four live/work units.
+The proposed DSP provides high-quality residential development near the major interchange of MD 210 and MD 228, on land designated for mixed use with a commercial component with four live/work units.
 This DSP thereby concentrates development in an area designed for a mixture of uses, which prevents greater sprawl within the County.
 Furthermore, based on CSP-99050, it is anticipated that future commercial development will be constructed east of the property, adjacent to Manning Road East.